khdzy/shoot/README.md

 Practice to build a game

-And practice how to had stuff to Github
+And practice how to add stuff to Github